wso2/choreo-samples/java-reading-list-rest-api/readme.md

 #### Use the following build config when creating this component in Choreo:

 - Build Preset: **Dockerfile**
-- Dockerfile Path: `java/rest-api/Dockerfile`
+- Dockerfile Path: `java-reading-list-rest-api/Dockerfile`
-- Docker Context Path: `java/rest-api`
+- Docker Context Path: `java-reading-list-rest-api`

 The [endpoints.yaml](.choreo/endpoints.yaml) file contains the endpoint configurations that are used by the Choreo to expose the service.